ksator/network-test-automation-demo/README.md

 echo $PATH
 ```

-Run this command to verify you can run the scripts:
+Run this command to verify you can now run the scripts:

 ```bash
 check-devices.py --help